Miguel-Hernandez1/project-sage-notes/docs/14-poster-draft.md

 **Miguel Hernandez, September 2, 2026**

-Content draft for the internship poster.
-This is the text and the figures, not the layout
+Content draft for the internship poster (this is the text and the figures, not the layout)

 Every number here comes from the current committed version of doc 12, a 500-clip evaluation set (400 speech-positive clips plus 100 speech-free